-To help fund the Cincinatus Association Education Awards, click the donate button:
+To help fund the Cincinnatus Association Education Awards, click the donate button:

 This award memorializes the outstanding lifetime contributions of James N. Jacobs (superintendent of Cincinnati Public Schools 1976-1985) by recognizing an outstanding administrative employee of the Cincinnati Public Schools System.
-This award grants a $500 stipend to the winner plus a $500 stipend the honoree’s school.
+This award grants $500 to the winner plus $500 to the honoree’s school.

 This award memorializes the outstanding volunteer service and leadership to education of John E. Pepper (former Chairman of the Procter & Gamble Company).
 The award is given to an outstanding volunteer in our public school system.
 John E. Pepper himself was the first recipient of this award, which grants $500 to the charity of the recipient’s choice.

 This award memorializes the outstanding contributions of William Woodward and the Cincinnatus Association to the development and furtherance of free education in Cincinnati, Covington and Newport.
-This award recognizes the exceptional efforts and contributions of one or more teachers and grants a $500 stipend.
+This award recognizes the exceptional efforts and contributions of one or more teachers and grants $500 to the recipient or recipients.